ThaDuyx/thaduyx/README.md

 ### Hi there 👋
-- 🎓 I’m currently studying a MSc in Sound & Music Computing @ Aalborg University
+- 🎓 I’m currently studying a MSc in Sound & Music Computing @ Aalborg University.
-- 👨🏼‍💻 I work part time as a iOS developer @ Shortcut, Cph
+- 👨🏼‍💻 I work part time as a iOS developer @ Shortcut, Cph.
-- 🎵 I spend my free time making music
+- 🎵 I spend my free time making music.
+- 💡 I’m currently exploring interactive music technology alongside the intergration of AI in music.
 <!--
 **ThaDuyx/thaduyx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.